mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/project-deployments/index.md

 * Clear change log and audit trail.
 The Git commit log serves as an audit trail to answer the question: "who changed what, and when?"
 Having such information readily available allows you to reach out to the right people when fixing or triaging a production incident to determine the why and correctly resolve the issue as quickly as possible.
 Additionally, Dispatch's CD component (Flux CD) maintains a separate audit trail in the form of Kubernetes Events, as changes to a Git repository don't include exactly when those changes were deployed.
 * Avoid configuration drift.
 The scope of manual changes made by operators expands over time.
 It soon becomes difficult to know which cluster configuration is critical and which is left over from temporary workarounds or live debugging.
 Over time, changing a project configuration or replicating a deployment to a new environment becomes a daunting task.
 GitOps supports simple, reproducible deployment to multiple different clusters by having a single source of truth for cluster and application configuration.

 That said, there are some cases when live debugging is necessary in order to resolve an incident in the minimum amount of time.
-In such cases, a pull request-based workflow adds expensive overhead when you need it least.
+In such cases, pull-request-based workflow adds precious time to resolution for critical production outages.
 Dispatch's CD strategy supports this scenario by letting you disable the Auto Sync feature.
 After Auto Sync is disabled, Dispatch will stop synchronizing the cluster state from the GitOps git repository.
-This lets you use kubectl, helm or whichever tool you need to resolve the issue.
+This lets you use `kubectl`, `helm` or whichever tool you need to resolve the issue.

 ## Prerequisites